MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

     `Parameter 'Value': PowerFx type is not supported.`

-- User isn't initialized for anonymous users and results in the following error when used on any form including check for blank.
+- The system doesn't initialize the User for anonymous users, which results in the following error when you use it on any form, including a check for blanks.
 This issue will be fixed in a future release.

      `UserInfo object was not added to service`